 To meet expectations for promotion to research professor, a candidate must demonstrate how they meet college and department criteria.
 Foundational criteria for promotion to research associate professor requires significant impact in research and in their other assigned area of responsibility.
-The evaluation for promotion must be in accordance with the level of effort in each area specified in their appointment letters.
-Suggested criteria demonstrating meritorious accomplishments in research and/or scholarly work, teaching, and service for research professors are given in Appendix A.
+Suggested criteria demonstrating meritorious accomplishments in research and/or scholarly work, teaching, and service for research professors are given in Tables 8.2.7a-c below.